Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 # Info

+### Remapper Integration
+- Aurellis (Aureliona1) added a `material.ts` script which is supposed to allow you to use the materials listed here as a constant in Remapper if you place the `material.ts` in the map folder, but I have not personally tested this yet.

 ### My Vocab
 - Anytime I mention "env pieces" I'm referring to game objects that are loaded in when a level is loaded, which can be affected with Environment Enhancement.